spryker/spryker-docs/docs/scos/dev/developer-guides/202108.0/development-guide/back-end/data-manipulation/data-ingestion/structural-preparations/file-system.md

 title: File System
 description: The FileSystem Service provides an abstraction for file systems.
 It uses the same interface to access different types of file systems, regardless of their location or protocol.
 originalLink: https://documentation.spryker.com/2021080/docs/filesystem
+originalArticleId: 7fa39597-bd42-4582-af4a-9114ad7611c8
 redirect_from:
   - /2021080/docs/filesystem
   - /2021080/docs/en/filesystem
+  - /docs/filesystem
+  - /docs/en/filesystem
 ---

 The FileSystem Service provides an abstraction for file systems.
 It uses the same interface to access different types of file systems, regardless of their location or protocol.

 The Flysystem module provides plugins for [thephpleague/flysystem](https://github.com/thephpleague/flysystem) vendor package and implement FileSystem's plugin interfaces.
-For more details, see [Flysystem](https://documentation.spryker.com/docs/flysystem).
+For more details, see [Flysystem](/docs/scos/dev/developer-guides/{{ page.version }}/development-guide/back-end/data-manipulation/data-ingestion/structural-preparations/flysystem.html).

 ## FileSystem Module
 The FileSystem module uses the `FileSystemReaderPluginInterface` to execute read operations, the `FileSystemWriterPluginInterface` to execute write operations and the `FileSystemStreamPluginInterface` to handle big read or write operations.